bulgogi1128/patClon/README.md

 **NOTE**
-Due to nature of this application, It can only be played on PC.
+Due to nature of the application, It can only be played on PC.

 ### ENJOY! ###